zhouqr2000/compuware-ispw-operations-plugin-contributed-to-jenkinsci/README.md

 # Product Assistance

-BMC Compuware provides assistance for customers with its documentation and the support web site.
+BMC Software provides assistance for customers with its documentation and the support web site.

-## BMC Compuware Support Center
+## BMC Software Support Center

 You can access online information for BMC products via our Support Center site at [https://support.bmc.com](https://support.bmc.com/).
 Support Center provides access to critical information about your BMC products.
 You can review frequently asked questions, read or download documentation, access product fixes, or e-mail your questions or comments.
 The first time you access Support Center, you must register and obtain a password.
 Registration is free.

 ## Contacting Customer Support

-At BMC Compuware, we strive to make our products and documentation the best in the industry.
+At BMC Software, we strive to make our products and documentation the best in the industry.
 Feedback from our customers helps us maintain our quality standards.
 If you need support services, please obtain the following information :